msgoff/pycallgraph/README.rst

 The `project lives on GitHub <https://github.com/gak/pycallgraph/#python-call-graph>`_, where you can `report issues <https://github.com/gak/pycallgraph/issues>`_, contribute to the project by `forking the project <https://help.github.com/articles/fork-a-repo>`_ then creating a `pull request <https://help.github.com/articles/using-pull-requests>`_, or just `browse the source code <https://github.com/gak/pycallgraph/>`_.

-The documentation needs some work stiil.
+The documentation needs some work still.
 Feel free to contribute :)

 Features
 ========

-* Support for Python 2.7+ and Python 3.3+.
+* Support for Python 3.3+.
 * Static visualizations of the call graph using various tools such as Graphviz and Gephi.
 * Execute pycallgraph from the command line or import it in your code.
 * Customisable colors.
 You can programatically set the colors based on number of calls, time taken, memory usage, etc.